-- 10.1.11.1.
-A Councillor may ask the ChairmanChair, the Leader, a Portfolio Holder or the ChairmanChair of a Committee any question about a matter which the Council, the Cabinet or the Committee has powers, duties or responsibilities. - 40.2.11.2.
+- 11.1.
+A Councillor may ask the Chair, the Leader, a Portfolio Holder or the Chair of a Committee any question about a matter which the Council, the Cabinet or the Committee has powers, duties or responsibilities. - 11.2.
 Questions must be sent in writing to the Monitoring Officer or their nominated representative at least five clear working days before the meeting.
-In calculating the period the date of the meeting and the date of submission of the question are not included in the calculation. - 40.3.11.3.
-The ChairmanChair may agree to take urgent questions where they consider that it has not been possible for a Councillor to give the required notice, provided that a copy of the question is given to the Monitoring Officer before the meeting starts. - 10.4.11.4.
-A question will be rejected by the ChairmanChair in consultation with the Monitoring Officer where it falls within one of the following: - 40.4.1.11.4.1. dlt-does not relate to a matter for which the Council/Committee has a responsibility, or which affects the Council's administrative area; - 10.4.2.11.4.2.
-It is defamatory, frivolous, offensive, vexatious, unlawful, solely or mainly rhetorical or otherwise improper: - 10.4.3.11.4.3.
-It-requires the disclosure of Confidential or Exempt Information as defined by the Access to Information Procedure Rules; Appendix 1 - 40.4.4.11.4.4. #-names or identifies individual service users, Officers or members of staff of partner agencies: - 10.4.5.11.4.5.
-It is considered to be inappropriate for the particular meeting; or - 40.4.6.11.4.6. # duplicates a question that has been asked within the preceding six months.
+In calculating

-- 40.5.11.5.
-A Councillor may ask no more than two questions at any meeting, but the Councillor may not ask their second question until other Councillors, if any, have asked their first questions, subject to the ChairmanChair's discretion. - 40.6.11.6.
-Subject to Rule 4011.5 of this Part 4D, questions will be asked in the order of receipt and answered without discussion.
+- the period the date of the meeting and the date of submission of the question are not included in the calculation. - 11.3.
+The Chair may agree to take urgent questions where they consider that it has not been possible for a Councillor to give the required notice, provided that a copy of the question is given to the Monitoring Officer before the meeting starts. - 11.4.
+A question will be rejected by the Chair in consultation with the Monitoring Officer where it: - 11.4.1. does not relate to a matter for which the Council has a responsibility, or which affects the Council's administrative area; - 11.4.2. is defamatory, frivolous, offensive, vexatious, unlawful, solely or mainly rhetorical or otherwise improper; - 11.4.3. requires the disclosure of Confidential or Exempt Information as defined by the Access to Information Procedure Rules; - 11.4.4. names or identifies individual service users, Officers or members of staff of partner agencies; - 11.4.5. is considered to be inappropriate for the particular meeting; or - 11.4.6. duplicates a question that has been asked within the preceding six months. - 11.5.
+A Councillor may ask no more than two questions at any meeting, but the Councillor may not ask their second question until other Councillors, if any, have asked their first questions, subject to the Chair's discretion. - 11.6.
+Subject to Rule 11.5 of this Part 4D, questions will be asked in the order of receipt and answered without discussion.
 In replying, the Councillor answering the question will use their reasonable endeavours to address the matters raised in the question.
-The Councillor to whom the question is addressed may decline to answer any question or may: reply direct, refer the question to another appropriate Councillor to respond, reply by reference to a publication, reply by written answer with a copy to such other Councillors as the Council agrees, or refer the question to an appropriate Committee or to the Cabinet. - 40.7.11.7.
+The Councillor to whom the question is addressed may decline to answer any question or may: reply direct, refer the question to another appropriate Councillor to respond, reply by reference to a publication, reply by written answer with a copy to such other Councillors as the Council agrees, or refer the question to an appropriate Committee or to the Cabinet. - 11.7.
 Following the answer to each question, the questioner may ask a supplementary question which relates to the initial answer.
 A reply may not be given if the question is: not related to the initial answer; is unduly lengthy; or is inappropriate.
-The Councillor answering the supplementary question will decide whether or not to reply. - 40.8.11.8.
-Where a question submitted under this Rule relates to a matter that appears on the Agenda for that meeting, the question shall be put and answered in accordance with this Procedure Rule, at the start of the consideration of that matter, and the time taken to deal with such questions will not form part of the 30 minutes set aside for General Questions. - 40.9.11.9.
+The Councillor answering the supplementary question will decide whether or not to reply. - 11.8.
+Where a question submitted under this Rule relates to a matter that appears on the Agenda for that meeting, the question shall be put and answered in accordance with this Procedure Rule, at the start of the consideration of that matter, and the time taken to deal with such questions will not form part of the 30 minutes set aside for General Questions. - 11.9.
 The time allowed for Councillors to ask questions under this Rule will be a maximum of 30 minutes but is otherwise a matter for the discretion of the Chair who, in exercising his discretion, will have regard to the business to be transacted at the meeting and the objective of ensuring that the meeting is managed efficiently.

-41.12.
-Public participation at Council meetings
+12. Public participation at meetings